TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

 This lesson gets more into the topics you may have been shakey on before like *Control Flow, Looping, Arrays, Hashes, Blocks, Sorting*.
 It's definitely got some more meat to it than the previous one.
 The projects in the Assignment section are good for doing on your own because Codecademy gives you all kinds of help with them.

-Just like the Building Blocks lesson, this one will contain a "Special Summary" section to make sure you've been able to get everything covered.
-Sometimes the resources available just don't manage to hit it all properly.
+Just like the Building Blocks lesson, this one will contain a healthy "Special Summary" section to make sure you've been able to get everything covered.

 ## You Will Need To Understand: